 When grooming your pet be sure to check your pet's comb or brush for adult fleas.
-It can help to have your pet lie on their side while you groom them so that you are able to get a closer look at thinly-haired areas like their abdomen.
+It can help to have your pet lie on its side while you groom them so that you can get a closer look at thinly-haired areas like its abdomen.

-Flea feces or 'flea dirt' looks similar to black pepper or tiny grains of sand that turn red when wet.
-Comb through your pet's fur with a fine-toothed flea comb, available from your vet, and check comb for signs of flea dirt.
+Flea feces or 'flea dirt' looks similar to black pepper or tiny grains of sand that turns red when wet.
+Comb through your pet's fur with a fine-toothed flea comb, available from your vet, and check the comb for signs of flea dirt.

 Having your pet stand on a white towel or cloth while you brush them can be helpful.
 The white fabric may help you to spot black droppings falling from your pet.

 What If I Can’t Find Any Fleas, But My Pet Is Still Scratching?

 If your cat or dog seems uncomfortable but there are no signs of fleas it's a good idea to make an appointment to see your South Wilton vet.

 Your veterinarian can administer a skin test to check for flea allergies as well as other types of allergies that may be causing your pet discomfort.

 If My Cat Or Dog Does Have Fleas, How Do I Get Rid Of Them?

 Safe and effective treatments are available from your vet's office to help prevent or eliminate fleas, including sprays, shampoos, topical liquids, and powders.
 In severe cases, your vet may prescribe creams and antibiotics to help make your pet feel more comfortable.